samwhindleton/wdiroutcomes/roadmap/week08/readme.md

 **Portfolio Domain Name Created**

-**Find 3 Organizations that pique your interest**

-Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.

 **Find 3 meet ups to attend while you are in class**

 Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.